fuzzylogicxx/fuzzylogic/posts/live-regions.md

 So how do we define this pattern in order to get an accessible approach?
 Is the “Copied!” message a toast?
 Or is this a cousin of disclosure widget e.g. a tooltip, or toggletip?

 Probably a toast or toggletip (it’s click-based) but not a Tooltip (it’s hover/focus based).
-And I’m kinda drawn more to toast because I feel our use case is more “a message appearing in response to an event”, rather than “an info-revealing trigger that’s labelled or described by the revealed info”.
-Also I particularly don’t fancy tooltip not only because its not click-driven but because it gets you into complex accessibility considerations (see Sarah H and Scott O links).
+And I’m kinda drawn more to toast because I feel our use case is more “a message appearing in response to an event”, rather than “a trigger which causes info to be revealed, that’s labelled or described by the revealed info”.
+Also I don’t particularly fancy tooltip not only because its not click-driven but because it gets you into complex accessibility considerations (see Sarah H and Scott O links).

 I love Anda’s idea of using `<output>`!
 It’s the native HTML element that provides a “native ARIA role=status”. ([https://www.scottohara.me/blog/2019/07/10/the-output-element.html](https://www.scottohara.me/blog/2019/07/10/the-output-element.html "https://www.scottohara.me/blog/2019/07/10/the-output-element.html")).